-Temple Emanu-El is the proud holder of a historical Czech Torah.
-Please read below about our Czech Torah and what that means for our community.
+Temple Emanu-El is the proud holder of a historical Westminster Czech Torah.
+Please read below about this Torah and what it means for our community.

 This beloved Torah was dedicated to Temple Emanu-El by Janis And Paul Friedman in memory of their parents; Rose and Morris Monsky, and Jacob and Sarah Friedman in January 1986.

 Before World War II, Prague was the seat of one of the oldest Jewish communities in Europe, dating back over 1000 years.
 It survived periods of oppression and brief expulsions as well as periods of freedom stemming from remarkably liberal rulers who emphasized religious tolerance and equal rights far before the Enlightenment.
 The Altneuschul in Prague’s Jewish Quarter was completed in 1270 and remains Europe’s oldest, in use, synagogue.
 Prague was referred to as the ‘Paris of the East’, and the Jewish community was referred to as the ‘Jerusalem of the West’.